Concrete Scarification Prior to a Concrete Overlay

 An individual trained and certified in the proper use and safety of the equipment and having a minimum of two years experience with the equipment on jobs of similar type and size shall operate the hydrodemolition system.

-Chipping hammers used for detail chipping shall not exceed 15 lbs.
+Chipping hammers shall be used for detail chipping.

 Wastewater shall be tested, as required, to insure compliance with the wastewater discharge requirements established by the governing authority.